 Outside of that, I am:

-My previous academic research at the London School of Economics centered on systemic risk: pathological contagion models, Arrow-Debreu securities, and permutations of those securities structured around swaps, which led naturally to my interest in the institutional use of event contracts.
+My previous academic research at the LSE centered on systemic risk: pathological contagion models, Arrow-Debreu securities, and permutations of those securities structured around swaps, which led naturally to my interest in the institutional use of event contracts.
 A separate strand examined the economic efficiency of the ISDA MA / CSA structure.

-A Lakatosian research programme on prediction-market microstructure.
-An initial Thesis Manuscript was its first artifact, not the programme itself.
+A Lakatosian research programme on prediction-market microstructure, first set out in a thesis manuscript.
 Presented at the inaugural Kalshi Research Conference alongside Cyril Goddeeris, Toby Moskowitz and Robin Hanson.
+The manuscript is an early draft; a reworked version lands by end of Q2 2026.
 Interactive at slampaper.xyz.

 Maps every company in the S&P 500 to the Kalshi event contracts pricing its key risks, each paired to its traditional-derivative analog. → hedgespx.com